-Calories in vs calories out data is more important to Fitbit users who are much into maintaining, losing, and gaining weight.
+Calories in vs calories out data is important to users are into maintaining, losing, and gaining weight.

-Fitbit uses a system that compares the calories consumed by its users to the calories burned to help them achieve their calorie deficit goals.
-This system takes into account several factors, such as the time of day, the number of calories consumed, the calorie deficit, and the number of calories burned through physical activity.
+Fitbit uses a system that compares the calories consumed to the calories burned and this helps users achieve their calorie deficit goals.
+The system takes into account several factors including the time of day, calories consumed, calorie deficit, and calories burned through physical activity.

 How Does Fitbit Calculate Your Calorie Target?

-The planned intensity level you select will determine how aggressively Fitbit sets your calorie deficit.
-Essentially, this means the number of calories you need to either lose or maintain your weight.
+The planned intensity level you select will determine how Fitbit sets your calorie deficit, which is the calories you need lose to maintain your weight.

-To calculate this, Fitbit uses the rule of one pound of fat equals 3,500 calories.
-This means that to lose weight, you will need to burn 3,500 calories or consume 3,500 fewer calories every week.
-If you prefer, you can also set your calorie burn target manually.
+To calculate this, Fitbit uses the rule of 1 pound of fat equals 3,500 calories.
+This means, to lose weight, you will need to burn 3,500 calories or consume 3,500 fewer calories every week.
+If you prefer, you can set your calorie burn target manually.

 Understanding Calorie Burn Estimate

-It’s important to note that choosing an intensity level does not guarantee a fixed calorie target.
-While this may seem like an easy way to control weight, it is not the most effective method.
-This is because the calorie deficit remains the key number, and it does not change.
+Note that choosing an intensity level does not guarantee a fixed calorie target.
+While this may seem like an easy way to control weight, it is not the most effective method and that’s because the calorie deficit remains the key number, and it does not change.
 Unlike calorie deficit, calorie target fluctuates with levels of activity.

-Assuming your Fitbit is regularly synced, your daily calorie estimate will be updated throughout the day.
+Assuming your Fitbit is regularly synced, your daily calorie estimate is updated throughout the day.
 If you log a killer workout, your calorie estimate for the day may increase.
-Conversely, if you spend more time inactive or seated, Fitbit will suggest eating less to stay within the goal zone.
+On the other hand, if you spend more time inactive, Fitbit suggests eating less to stay within the goal zone.

 How Accurate Are Calories In and Calories Out On Fitbit?